reactphp/http/README.md

 });
 ```

-An invalid return value or an unhandled `Exception` in the code of the callback
+An invalid return value or an unhandled `Exception` or `Throwable` in the code
-function, will result in an `500 Internal Server Error` message.
+of the callback function, will result in an `500 Internal Server Error` message.
-Make sure to catch `Exceptions` to create own response messages.
+Make sure to catch `Exceptions` or `Throwables` to create own response messages.

 After the return in the callback function the response will be processed by the `Server`.
 The `Server` will add the protocol version of the request, so you don't have to.